 As a best practice, create a health probe path in your application backend that reports the overall health of the application.
 This health probe should check critical dependencies such as the App Service apps, storage queue, and SQL Database.
 Otherwise, the probe might report a healthy backend when critical parts of the application are actually failing.
 On the other hand, don't use the health probe to check lower priority services.
 For example, if an email service goes down the application can switch to a second provider or just send emails later.
 For further discussion of this design pattern, see Health Endpoint Monitoring Pattern.

 Use Active Geo-Replication to create a readable secondary replica in a different region.
 You can have up to four readable secondary replicas.
 Fail over to a secondary database if your primary database fails or needs to be taken offline.
 Active Geo-Replication can be configured for any database in any elastic database pool.

-Cosmos DB supports geo-replication across regions with multi-master (multiple write regions).
+Cosmos DB supports geo-replication across regions in active-active pattern with multiple write regions.
 Alternatively, you can designate one region as the writable region and the others as read-only replicas.
 If there is a regional outage, you can fail over by selecting another region to be the write region.
 The client SDK automatically sends write requests to the current write region, so you don't need to update the client configuration after a failover.
 For more information, see Global data distribution with Azure Cosmos DB.